 Trains of the Tokaido-Sanyo Shinkansen

 The fastest train that runs along the Tokaido-Sanyo Shinkansen line, Nozomi (which means “wish” or “hope” in Japanese) can complete the Tokyo-Hakata journey in as little as 4 hours, 45 minutes.
 Although most Nozomi trains stop only at major stations like Shin-Yokohama, Nagoya, Kyoto, Shin-Osaka and Okayama, some stop at intermediate stations like Himeji and Shin-Yamaguchi.
-You can not travel on the Nozomi using a Japan Rail Pass.
+You cannot currently travel on the Nozomi using a Japan Rail Pass, although this will be changing when the price increases in October 2023.

 The key difference between Hikari (which means “light”) and Nozomi, for most foreign travelers to Japan, is that you can use your JR Pass to ride the Hikari.
 The Hikari is slightly slower than the Nozomi, stopping at more secondary stations such as Shizuoka and Mishima.
 Note that while certain Hikari services operate all the way to Hiroshima and Hakata, most run only between Tokyo and Shin-Osaka.